sangramrajppot1120/Portfolio/README.md

 improve formate and js

 # Raj
-samju you have to improve Technologies section
+sanju you have to improve Technologies section